- Prospective Students

 - Do you like to solve mysteries old and new?

-- Does Indigenous knowledge, culture and heritage management interest you?
+- Does Indigenous knowledge, culture, and heritage resource management interest you?

-This degree prepares you for a variety of careers including: forensic scientist, paleoanthropologist, maritime archaeologist, and more working for industry, government, police and coroners, museums, parks and historical sites.
+This degree prepares you for a variety of careers including: forensic scientist, paleoanthropologist, maritime archaeologist, working for industry, government, police and coroners services, museums, parks and historical sites.

 There are many ways to tailor your degree to your interests, expand your learning and work experiences and to gain a competitive edge on your academic journey.
 From declaring a major upon application, completing a joint or double major, adding a minor or certificate to participating in experiential learning activities (co-operative education, field schools, work placements).